PostHog/posthog.com/contents/docs/data-warehouse/join.md

 ### Filtering

-Once you've selected a data warehouse table to visualize, you can filter on the related data in the schema under the insight specific filter dropdown.
+Once you select a data warehouse table to visualize, you can filter on the related data in the schema under the insight specific filter dropdown.

 ### Joining